MenheraBot/MenheraVanGOgh/README.md

 > Obs: the `TOKEN` is just for authentication purpuses.
 The `restart` policy used is because, well, no one wants a server down!

-Now we can connect to WS or HTTP to 2080 port!
+Now we can connect to HTTP to 2080 port!

 ### 🎉 | Downloading the Image